Runtime filters allow you to filter an answer or pinboard through parameters you pass in the URL, to filter the returned data.

-With runtime filters, you can filter an answer or pinboard through URL query parameters.
-Use this approach with the Data API, and with embedded answers and pinboards.
+This approach works both with the Data API, and with embedded answers and pinboards.

-In this example, the URL for a Data REST API call uses a runtime filter on the column
+This example shows the URL for a REST API call with a filter.

-Category, and returns values that are equal to
+Category and returning values that are equal to

 http://<thoughtspot_server>:<port>/callosum/v1/tspublic/v1/pinboarddata? id=e36ee65e-64be-436b-a29a-22d8998c4fae&col1=Category &op1=EQ&val1=mfgr%2324

-ThoughtSpot attempts to find a matching column in the pinboard or visualization using the
+ThoughtSpot will try to find a matching column from the pinboard or visualization being accessed, using the

 col field as